Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-tutorial-pattern.md

 1. [!INCLUDE [LUIS How to get endpoint first step](includes/howto-get-endpoint.md)]

-1. Vá até ao fim do URL na barra de endereços e substitua _YOUR_QUERY_HERE_ por: `Who is the boss of Jill Jones?` .
+1. Vá até ao final do URL na barra de endereços e substitua _YOUR_QUERY_HERE_ por: `Who is the boss of Jill Jones?` .

     ```json
     {